halcy/Mastodon.py/docs/index.rst

 Mastodon.py, and not the details, this is the exception you can catch.

-`MastodonIllegalArgumentError` is generally a programming problem - you asked the API to do something obviously invalid (i.e. specify a privacy scope that does not exist).
+`MastodonIllegalArgumentError` is generally a programming problem - you asked the API to do something obviously invalid (i.e. specify a privacy option that does not exist).

 `MastodonFileNotFoundError` and `MastodonNetworkError` are IO errors - could be you